kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

 Deploy the model
 ----------------

-Copy the necessary resources (a sample data piece for the inference, the compiled model, and the provided inference runner script) to the target device (remember to replace the egsee name and with proper values, Antelope IP address is ``172.20.200.100`` by default):
+Copy the necessary resources (an input image for the inference, the compiled model, and the provided inference runner script) to the target device.
+Remember to replace the EGSE name (``egse-my-egse.egse.sml.lan``) with a proper value (Antelope IP address is ``172.20.200.100`` by default):

 1. Copy the resources to the EGSE system: